Sepsis is an illness in which the body has a severe, inflammatory response to bacteria or other germs.

-Sepsis is often life threatening, especially in people with a weakened immune system or a long-term (chronic) illness.
+Sepsis is often life threatening, especially in people with a weak immune system or a long-term (chronic) illness.

-Damage caused by a drop in blood flow to vital organs such as the brain, heart, and kidneys may take time to improve.
+Damage caused by a decrease in blood flow to vital organs such as the brain, heart, and kidneys may take time to improve.
 There may be long-term problems with these organs.

 The risk of sepsis can be reduced by getting all recommended vaccines.

 In the hospital, careful hand washing can help prevent hospital-acquired infections that lead to sepsis.
 Prompt removal of urinary catheters and IV lines when they are no longer needed can also help prevent infections that lead to sepsis.

 Septicemia; Sepsis syndrome; Systemic inflammatory response syndrome; SIRS; Septic shock